All Products

 • Cons:

-• Permission configuration is relatively complex.
+• Permission configuration is complex.

 • Disable the default guest account.

-• Alibaba Cloud Resource Access Management (RAM)
+• Resource Access Management (RAM)

-• The account that you use to log on to the ApsaraMQ for RabbitMQ console must be an Alibaba Cloud account or a RAM user that is granted at least the permissions to view, create, and delete static usernames and passwords.
-For more information about the required permissions and how to grant them, see RAM access policies and Grant permissions to RAM users.
+• The account used to log on to the ApsaraMQ for RabbitMQ console is an Alibaba Cloud account or a RAM user that has been granted at least the permissions to view, create, and delete static usernames and passwords.
+For more information about static username and password permissions and authorization operations, see RAM permission policies and RAM principal and sub-account authorization.

 Important